Raw Honey vs. Propolis: Allergy Relief Options

 Propolis Risks and Considerations

-Propolis isn’t for everyone.
-It can cause allergic reactions, even in people who don’t think they’re sensitive to bee products.
-As Dr. Robert Saper of Cleveland Clinic explains, "Propolis is a bee byproduct, and using or consuming bee byproducts has been known to cause allergic reactions even in individuals who do not think they have an allergy to bees".
+Okay, so propolis isn't something to just jump into.
+It can cause allergic reactions, even if you think you're fine with other bee products.
+I read this quote from a doctor at the Cleveland Clinic that stuck with me: "Propolis is a bee byproduct, and using or consuming bee byproducts has been known to cause allergic reactions even in individuals who do not think they have an allergy to bees."
+So yeah, that made me pause.

 Raw Honey vs. Propolis Comparison